Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 - read

-Such capability is instead possible using Lucene: the IndexSearcher class can load a partial document definition which contains only fields actually needed.
+Such capability is instead possible using Lucene: the IndexSearcher class can load a partial document definition which contains only the fields actually needed.
 For example, if we want to highlight search terms in two fields, let's say "name" and "title"

 - the _AlfrescoHighlighter_ loads the whole document in memory